starsimhub/styleguide/README.rst

 Parting words
 -------------

 If in doubt, ask!
 Slack, Teams, email, GitHub -- all work.
-And don't worry about getting it perfect; any differences in style will be reconciled during code review and merge.
+And don't worry about getting it perfect; any issues with style should be corrected during code review and merge.

+Finally, note there is no need to achieve complete stylistic uniformity.
+If this were the aim, we'd just use the `Black <https://github.com/psf/black>`_ code autoformatter, for example.
+Think of it like writing an academic paper: there are writing conventions in each academic subfield, and following these conventions improves clarity and understanding within that community.
+However, a well-written paper doesn't sound like it was algorithmically generated; the author's unique voice should still shine through.